It contains the following topics:

-How to automatically create a new contract draft when an opportunity stage in Salesforce is changed?
+How do you automatically create a new contract draft when an opportunity stage in Salesforce changes?

 With the contract template and your Contractbook connection with Salesforce established, we can begin setting up the automation flow.

-Click on Automations tab located in the top menu and then choose My automations from the left-hand sidebar.
+- Click on the Automations tab in the top menu and choose My automations from the left-hand sidebar.

-You will see a few recommended predefined automation flows that you can select and use.
-In order to create your own, click Create new button from the upper right-hand corner.
+- You will see a few predefined automation flows to select and use.
+To create your own, click Create new button from the upper right-hand corner.

 How can I configure the trigger event?

-Then we need to configure which opportunity stage will trigger the automation flow - you can choose the one which matches your use case but for the purpose of this article, we will select Qualification:
+- Then we need to configure which opportunity stage will trigger the automation flow - you can choose the one which matches your use case, but for this article, we will select Qualification:

 How can I add an additional condition to the Salesforce opportunity?

-The logic beneath "Only continue if" is that you can combine different conditions which must be met in order to continue after the event of the automation defined under "When" is activated.
+- The logic beneath "Only continue if" is that you can combine different conditions which must be met to continue after the automation event defined under "When" is activated.

-In our example, we add the opportunity's owner email address as a condition - it must be equal to email@example.com in order to proceed with the following automation steps:
+- In our example, we add the opportunity's owner email address as a condition - it must be equal to firstname.lastname@example.org to proceed with the following automation steps:

 Using Salesforce Opportunity contact list variables:

-Once you complete the Only continue if automation logic with as many conditions as you need, you can move on to the next configuration.
+- Once you complete the Only continue if automation logic with as many conditions as you need, you can move on to the following configuration.

 How can I configure the action event?

-Now we need to tell the system what action to take when the trigger event occurs and the conditions we defined are met.
+- We must tell the system what action to take when the trigger event occurs and ensure the defined conditions are met.

-Click on the small plus icon under the "Then" part of the automation setup and select Create a draft from the drop-down list (the example we are configuring in the article, but you can select any other action event that matches your use case).
+- Click on the small plus icon under the "Then" part of the automation setup and select Create a draft from the drop-down list (the example we are configuring in the article, but you can choose any other action event that matches your use case).

-Now three different tabs will be available for you to configure the details of the draft you want to create further.
+- Now, three tabs will be available to configure the details of the draft you want to create further.

 Who becomes the owner of the new draft once the automation is run?